 After successful completion of this course students are expected to be able to:

-- assess the different roles and meanings which food taboos can have across food cultures;
+- assess the different roles and meanings food can have across food cultures;

-- analyse the role of identity on food cultures and individual food choices;
+- analyse the role of social structure and agency on food cultures and individual food choices;

-- formulate ethical arguments in relation to seeing animals as sources of food;
+- formulate ethical arguments in relation to food;

 - analyse tensions between sociological and moral approaches to identity.

 - guest lectures;